 Secondly, a middle layer provides heat from frigid temperatures.
 This includes sweaters, fleece jackets, and sweatshirts.
 Finally, an outer shell like a rain jacket protects you from cold wind, rain, and snow.

 How to Layer Clothes Fashionably

 Just because it’s cold outside doesn't mean you have to sacrifice fashion to feel comfortable.
 If you’re wondering how to dress in layers, choose pieces that keep you warm and toasty while showing off your trendsetting style.
-A casual or semi-casual sweater, shirt jacket, or hoodie shields from chilly weather yet keeps you fashionable.
+A casual or semi-casual sweater, shirt jacket, or lightweight hoodies shields from chilly weather yet keeps you fashionable.
 Consider the Zion Sherpa Mock Neck Fleece in Powder or Midnight.
 Excellent for day use or evening wear, this polyester fleece feels like a blanket against your skin and features a snap closure to protect your skin from colder weather.
 Moreover, this practical fleece sweater is lightweight, loose-fitting, and versatile due to its simple color block pattern.

 How to Layer for Winter & Stay Comfortable